 This online presentation will be moderated by Chantel Walker, Assistant Director of Marin County Free Library, and will feature current and historic perspectives from:

-- Lorelle Ross, Vice Chair of the Federated Indians of Graton Rancheria (Coast Miwok and Southern Pomo);
+- Tribal Vice Chair Lorelle Ross, Cultural Resources Specialist Matthew Johnson, and Tribal Heritage Preservation Officer Buffy McQuillen, all the Federated Indians of Graton Rancheria (Coast Miwok and Southern Pomo);

 - Dr. Jordan Lieser, assistant professor of history at Dominican University of California;